Joe’s target: Bengals open 2nd round by drafting Tee Higgins

 “I always wanted to see what he’s doing and try to do it on the field the next day in practice,” Higgins said.
 “Me watching him growing up, it’s crazy.”

 An offense that has struggled the last few seasons because of injuries and an ineffective offensive line has added collegiate playmakers who could reshape it quickly.
-The Bengals return receivers Tyler Boyd and former first-round pick John Ross, along with running back Joe Mixon.
+The Bengals also return receivers Tyler Boyd and former first-round pick John Ross, along with running back Joe Mixon.

 “It doesn’t matter who your quarterback is, you want him to have as many weapons as possible,” Taylor said.
 “A lot of great offenses have those weapons at their disposal.”